 What is the treatment for scrotal lumps or swellings?

 The treatment totally depends on the cause.
 Often no treatment at all is needed.
 Other times - for example, in testicular torsion or testicular cancer - treatment is needed urgently.
 See each individual leaflet for further information on the different treatments.
-Always see a doctor to get advice about whether treatment is needed or not.
+Always see a doctor for advice about whether treatment is needed.

 Dr Mary Harding